 Get some wrapping paper or better yet, challenge them to a game of wrapping with everyday materials.

-Use newspaper creatively - paint it, tie ribbons around it and pour glitter over it.
-You can use brown paper bags, pieces of cloth, dried flowers and leaves, scarves, socks and more to wrap creatively.
+Use newspaper creatively - paint it, tie ribbons around it, or sprinkle glitter over it.
+Or use brown paper bags, pieces of cloth, dried flowers and leaves, scarves, socks and more to wrap creatively.

 Using everyday items will let kids see this all in a new light.
 It will stimulate their imagination and let them get creative.
 Remember, it does not matter if the gift wrap is lopsided or crooked.
 It's the thought that counts.

-How about handmade Christmas and New Year cards?
-Get some wooden stamps- you can use the Christmas themes or just any of the others your little one likes - and get creative (the red-nosed reindeer may be a great idea, but imagine a reindeer in all blue!)
-Let your child choose their colors and stamps as they create cards and gift tags to go with the presents.
+Let your child choose their colours and stamps as they create cards and gift tags to go with the presents.
 It will be great fun for all.
 And the best thing is that there will be no two alike.

 Another idea is to make simple button and paper clip bookmarks by passing a clip through the back of buttons and straightening the clip again.
-Make some cookies, let them put the sprinkles and help you pack them in jars to gift.
+Or make some cookies with your child's help.
+Our mom & me baking sessions with Simran Oberoi of Ovenderful should give you inspiration for sweet & savoury cookies!
+You can get the kids to help you with the baking and packing the cookies in jars to gift.

 Cut stars from cardboard and let kids wrap them in silver foil.
 Put up shining silver stars in your windows or on the Christmas tree, A set of 5 can even make a great gift for neighbors, aunts and uncles and grandparents.